kaleidoscope-cloud/kaleidoscope-sdk/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For support or questions, open an issue or contact us at [your.email@example.com](mailto:your.email@example.com).
+For support or questions, open an issue or contact us at [support@kscope.io](mailto:support@kscope.io).

 ## 🌟 Star This Repo!
 If you find this SDK useful, consider starring ⭐ the repository to help others find it!
+Disclaimer

+## Disclaimer
+The data provided by this API is strictly for internal use only and is not intended for external distribution, publication, or unauthorized use.
+It also cannot be used for AI training, machine learning models, or any related purposes.
+However, this restriction does not apply to the Enterprise Package, which may be used externally as permitted by its terms.
+Unauthorized access, sharing, or disclosure of restricted data is strictly prohibited.